-Seasoning: 75g crystal sugar (or white sugar), 50g vinegar, 25g cooking wine, 15g light soy sauce, 10g dark soy sauce, 15g green onion, 5g processed sesame, 15g ginger, some cooking oil and salt
+Seasonings: 75g crystal sugar (or white sugar), 10g dark soy sauce, 15g vinegar, 30g tomato sauce, 15g corn starch, cooking oil, salt

-Note: The amount of the seasonings listed above can be adjusted according to personal taste.
+(The amount of the seasonings can be adjusted according to personal taste.)

-Leave some oil in the wok.
-Add and boil the sugar on low heat.
-Pour in the soup and add the dark soy sauce, vinegar and salt.
-Cook for a few minutes.
+3. Leave some oil in the wok.
+Add the sugar and bring to a boil on a low heat.
+Then add the tomato sauce, vinegar, salt, and water, and cook the ingredients for a few minutes.